carltheperson/carltheperson-com/content/why-i-dropped-out.md

 I didn’t thrive too much in a traditional classroom.
 I was performing quite well by objective measures, but I wasn’t happy.
 Other people setting the pace for me and telling me what/how to learn stresses me out.
 When you feel like that, four years of extra school can seem quite overwhelming.

 In an education setting, this is something you’re told to just endure.
-There are no doubt millions of young people who are currently feeling how I did, but who are forced to tolerate it because they have no other options.
-I had other options though; I knew I could happily sustain myself without a degree.
+There are no doubt millions of young people who are currently feeling how I did but who are forced to tolerate it because they have no other options.
+I had other options, though; I knew I could happily sustain myself without a degree.
 Why would I endure when I can thrive?

 ## Reflections since dropping out